Lord of the Flies: the Novel and this Post

 Both movies vividly depict the chaos and brutality that has engulfed the boys.
 Both movies also clearly show the shock on the boys’ faces, including Jack and his hunters, over what happened.
 However, this does not end the rift or the violence.

 As graphic as both scenes in both movies are, the 1963 film turns its eye away from the bloody aftermath of both scenes.
-Yes, you see Simon’s and Piggy’s bodies washed away to sea, but you do not see the gruesome gore captured in the 1990 movie.
+Yes, you see Simon’s and Piggy’s bodies washed away, but you do not see the gruesome gore captured in the 1990 movie.
 My guess is Hook felt it essential to force the audience to experience the gore just as the boys did in order to better feel the shock they felt.

 In both movies, Jack and his hunters are determined to rid the island of the last remaining semblance of civilization, rules, and order, which is Ralph.
 Again, both movies do an excellent job of showing the shock on the boys’ faces when they see the adult at the end.
 The boys must finally come to terms with what they have allowed to happen.